Welcome

 COST OF WORKSHOP:*

-17 CE Credits available for NJ Social Workers
+46.25 CE Credits are available for NY Social Workers who complete the entire course.

 *Discounts are available for groups of five or more and for graduate students.